Blog: Cybersecurity

 A system user audit reviews and evaluates system users (also known as “accounts”) within an organization’s IT ecosystem.
 It aims to ensure all system users are properly authorized and that their access is appropriate and secure.

-• User roles and permissions: Roles and permissions assigned to each user to ensure that they are appropriate and in line with job responsibilities.
+- User roles and permissions: Roles and permissions are assigned to each user to ensure that they are appropriate and in line with job responsibilities.

-• Password management: Password management policies and practices to ensure that passwords are being properly managed and that no weak or easily guessable passwords are used.
+- Password management: Password management policies and practices ensure that passwords are properly managed and that no weak or easily guessable passwords are used.

-The results of a system user audit must then be used to identify and address any security weaknesses or vulnerabilities.
+The results of a system user audit, infused with AI insights, will then be used to identify and address any security weaknesses or vulnerabilities.
 As a best practice, organizations must conduct system user audits quarterly.

 4. Subject Matter Experts

-In 2023, organizations must also engage with Subject Matter Experts (SMEs) who have a deep understanding and expertise in cybersecurity.
+In 2024, organizations must also engage with Subject Matter Experts (SMEs) who have a deep understanding and expertise in cybersecurity and Artificial Intelligence.
 Through cybersecurity assessment services, they can help identify and mitigate potential vulnerabilities as well as protect an organization’s systems and data from threats.

 There are several ways organizations can utilize SME expertise to increase cybersecurity in the coming year:

-Overall, the expertise and knowledge of SMEs can be an invaluable cybersecurity measure that helpings organizations improve their cybersecurity posture and reduce the risk of cyber-attacks.
-As the cybersecurity insurance market matures, the coming year will witness an increased demand for SMEs to assist with insurance renewals.
+Overall, the expertise and knowledge of SMEs along with the analytical power of AI can be an invaluable cybersecurity measure that helps organizations improve their cybersecurity posture and reduce the risk of cyber-attacks.

 5. Third-Party Management Program